multiOTP/multiotp/README.md

  multiotp -set user option1=value1 option2=value2 ... optionN=valueN
   options are  email: update the email of the user
+         cache-level: [1|0] enable/allow cache for this user on the client
+      cache-lifetime: set/update lifetime in seconds of cached information
          description: set a description to the user, used for example during the QRcode generation as the description of the account
                group: set/update the group of the user